-The Company completed its annual goodwill impairment testing on July 1, 2015.
-The Company's impairment testing did not indicate any goodwill impairment as the Company's fair value was substantially in excess of its carrying value.
+The Company's next annual goodwill impairment test is as of July 1, 2016 and is currently being performed.
 Adverse market or economic events could result in impairment charges in future periods.

-There have been no changes in the carrying amount of the Company's goodwill during 2015.

-At June 30, 2015, net intangible assets were \$2,448 and represented customer relationships.
+There have been no changes in the carrying amount of the Company's goodwill as of June 30, 2016.
+At June 30, 2016, net intangible assets were \$2,201 and represented customer relationships.